aulonvishesella/Aphasia-App-Unity/README.md

 # Virtual World Application For Rehabiliation Of Speech

-Development of a virtual world application for the rehabilitation of speech for people with aphasia.
-The game engine used was Unity with scripts written in C#.
+This project was a funded research project, aimed at developing a virtual world for rehabilitation of speech for noun therapy.
+Virtual world was developed using Unity, with scripts written in C#.

 # What I learnt